 “LTPD Is about putting the player first and offering age-appropriate opportunities for kids to enjoy the game of soccer.
 Making the game fun is key in teaching and coaching, so that players will continue in the game and may even coach or referee as they get older.”
 (Ontario Soccer).

 “Grassroots is the most important part of the player pathway.
 This is where we give children their first experience in soccer.
-Ensuring that this experience is fun and enjoyable and revolves around child-friendly soccer (LTPD) is essential.
-The coaching objective here is simple: have them fall in love with the game.”
+Ensuring that this experience is fun and enjoyable and revolves around child-friendly soccer is essential.
+The coaching objective here is simple: ensuring players come back, with a smile the following season should be the goal for every coach and organization.”
 (Ontario Soccer).

 The Peterborough City Soccer Association has implemented the Grassroots coaching model for U12 and younger players.
 Our winter futsal at the Spiplex, spring training at the Spiplex and on Fleming outdoor turf, the Saturday morning development sessions at Eastgate in the summer, our U5/U6/U7 Development Program and our Girls and Boys Festivals in June are essential elements of our Grassroots program.
 Our Technical Coaching team and our volunteer team coaches are well versed in the principles of Grassroots soccer and we are looking forward to seeing the benefits of the program in the coming years.